We need to learn faster.

 But not particularly complicated.

-1. Profession: How do we create value for others, receive recognition and our income?
+1. Profession: What do we do to create value for others, gain recognition and our income?
 What are our skills, how relevant are they on the market, and are we learning enough, are we gaining relevant experience?

-2. Family and friends: How are those who are around us and shape us?
+2. Family and friends: How are those around us and who shape us?
 Are we spending enough time together?
 Where will they be in the next 10 years?
 Are they getting enough attention and support for their lives?

 3. Lifestyle: Where do we live and how?
 Do we live in a house or an apartment, do we rent or let?
-Does our living space offer enough stimulation and opportunity for passions and hobbies?
-What role do trips play – are they escapes or stimuli?
+Does our living space provide enough stimulation and opportunity for passions and hobbies?
+What role do trips play - are they escapes or stimulation?

 4. Finances: How do we earn our money?
 Is financing our lifestyle the main reason for our work, or are we partly independent?
 Do we have a second source of income?
 Do we have investments that generate money?

 5. Health: Are we happy, are we healthy?
 How long do we think we will live?
-Are we getting our daily dose of exercise, daylight, healthy food, social contact and sufficient sleep?
+Do we get our daily dose of exercise, daylight, healthy food, social contacts and sufficient sleep?
 Do we know our health problems and do we have a plan to work on them?

-A lack of clarity is reflected in an overemphasis on one target dimension.
+A lack of clarity manifests itself in an overemphasis on one target dimension.

-The five dimensions are laid against each other like a bundle of branches: They can stretch upwards if they are balanced, of equal length and of equal importance.
+The five dimensions are laid against each other like a bundle of branches: They can stretch upwards if they are balanced, of equal length and equally significant.
 If one goal falls short, the whole bundle falls over.
-You can still have the best finances, the best health or the most outstanding career – at some point you will find that the whole bundle falls to the ground.
+You can still have the best finances, the best health or the most outstanding career - at some point you will find that the whole bundle falls to earth.

-However, if the goals are clear and balanced, this is a considerable acceleration in growth, learning and personal development.
+However, if the goals are clear and balanced, this is a significant acceleration in growth, learning and personal development.

 What does all this have to do with the professional acquisition of skills?

 Any learning program chosen to achieve balanced goals will be between 30 and 90 % more efficient and successful.
-There is also evidence of this from research.
+There is research evidence for this too.

-“Skill to skill” can accelerate learning through greater clarity and the reduction of resistance.
+"Skill to skill" can accelerate learning by increasing clarity and reducing resistance.